-Zachary Moses will not tolerate political foot dragging.
-By 2020, humanity will have been chugging through the 21st century for two decades.
-Technology has popped up everywhere, in every walk of life.
-Yet our infrastructure that supports Utah’s society has hardly progressed, and still relies heavily on outdated technologies.
-We’ve got all the building blocks of an incredible and limitless future, as long as we use our resources wisely, and get our climate problems under control.
-It is imperative that we do this while we still have resources to use.
-It’s time to elect a leader that will catapult us into a sustainable, greener and more futuristic-future.
+We have all the building blocks for an incredibly limitless future, as long as we use our resources wisely, and get our climate problems under control.
+It is imperative that we do this while we still have the proper resources to use.
+The time has come to elect a leader, that will catapult us into a more sustainable, green future.

 Restore and Strengthen our Public Referendums

 The citizens of Utah passed propositions 2 and 3.
 Our legislators on the hill actually had the gall to tell the voter base that it was pointless to vote.
 They told us they would simply re-write the laws no matter how we voted.
 So don't bother voting.
 What?!?
 What kind of politicians would say your vote doesn't matter?
 We don't live in a dictatorship.
 We elect leaders who represent us on the hill.
 Unfortunately, that's gotten a little screwy over the decades.
 The majority of Utah's leaders on the hill are members of the same Utah Republican good ol' boys club.
 Thus we've created a monopoly on power which moves as an unrestricted, unchecked and unaccountable elite.
 Does this bother anyone else?
 Because it sure as hell bothers me, and I'm ready to do something about it!
 We will restore checks and balances in Utah, as our nation's founders originally intended for us.